In Praise of the Social Impact of Fitness Classes

 Everyone was tired.
 The Zumba class was almost over and we were slacking.
 All of a sudden, a voice from the back started to shout encouragements.
-I smiled and turned as a 300-pound woman danced her way to the front of the room with more energy than I could ever muster.
+I smiled and turned as a woman danced her way to the front of the room with more energy than I could ever muster.
 “If I can do it, you can do it!” she yelled at the class.

 Determination and energy are contagious.
 We all immediately started punching harder, jumping higher and digging deeper to get the most out of our workout.
 This woman embodies everything I love about fitness classes.

-Research shows that individuals gravitate towards the fitness behavior of those around them.
+Research shows that individuals gravitate toward the fitness behavior of those around them.
 During a solo workout, it’s tempting to let ourselves off easy.
 But when we have a coach and a team of people working alongside us, we’re motivated to stick with it.

 Fitness classes can be more fun and effective than an individual workout.
 Additionally, they’re cheaper and less intimidating than hiring a personal trainer.
 If you belong to a gym, check out the list of classes as they’re often included in the cost of your membership.
 Here are some of my favorites: